What's Behind Minnesota's 'Very Unusual' Lack Of Mosquitos This Summer?

 “District wide we’re seeing lower mosquito numbers compared to what we usually see,” said Alex Carlson of the MMCD.
 “It’s been very unusual.”

-Cattail mosquitos normally peak around this time of year, and experts say because the numbers are so low this summer, that actually means we’ll probably see the same thing next summer.READ MORE: Wisconsin Man And His Texas Family Arrested In Jan.
-6 Capitol Riot
+Cattail mosquitos normally peak around this time of year, and experts say because the numbers are so low this summer, that actually means we’ll probably see the same thing next summer.READ MORE: Unemployment In Minnesota Remained At 4% In June

 “There’s not going to be as many adult mosquitos to lay eggs that’ll then hatch next year,” said Carlson.